Autumn Table

 If you have any issues with MIDI input, there is an indicator in the settings which details exactly what input the application is receiving.
 This can be used to diagnose any issues you may encounter (e.g. if no notes were highlighting this could be used to asses if the input octave was out of range, or if the device was not properly connected to the computer).

-The 'all scales' button can be used to access the full scale library, where you can view sets of scale diagrams side by side and choose one to load.
+scale based highlighting The 'all scales' button provides a quick link to the full scale library (also accessible from the nav bar).
+Here you can view sets of scale diagrams side-by-side and choose one to load.

 Scale Library